seam/examples/booking/readme.md

 # Seam Booking

-This is the classic Seam Booking example ported to Java EE 6 with Seam 3 extensions.
+This is the classic Seam Booking example ported to Java EE 6 infused with Seam 3 portable extensions.
 It's also been given a fresh new look.
 See features.txt for a list of features that are demonstrated by this example.

 ## Running on JBoss AS